Glossary of Eye Care Terms - Q-S

 SPF (sun protection factor) Number representing the amount of sun something blocks.
-For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (1 hour), SPF 4 should let you stay out four times as long, and so on.
+For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (one hour), SPF 4 should let you stay out four times as long, and so on.

 spots Small, cloudy specks in the eye that become noticeable when they fall in the line of sight.
-Read our spots and floaters article.
+Read our spots and eye floaters article.

 spring hinge Type of hinge on eyeglass frames that is more flexible than a regular hinge, making the frames more durable.

 strabismus A misalignment of the eyes: the eye don't point at the same object together.
 Crossed eyes (esotropia) are one type of strabismus; "wall-eyes" (exotropia) are another.
 The exact cause is unknown, but appears to be a problem with the eye muscles.
 Strabismus can affect depth perception.
 Read our article on strabismus.

 stroke An interruption in blood flow to the brain, resulting in tissue death.
 Blood clots and other obstructions can interrupt the blood flow, as can a ruptured artery.
 Symptoms include weakness or numbness, particularly on one side of the body, a change in consciousness or mental status, vision loss, double vision, and limited eye movement.
 You may also blink frequently.
 Also read our article on eye strokes.